 - a commercial cleaning partnership paid by a local business to clean their offices

-The Tax rate notification for contractors IR330C lists the activities which you can get schedular payments for.
+The Tax rate notification for contractors - IR330C - lists the activities which schedular payments can be paid for.

 Choosing to get schedular payments

-- a statement that your payments will be treated as voluntary schedular payments
+- a statement that the payments will be treated as voluntary schedular payments

 - the period it applies to